cloudify-cosmo/docs.getcloudify.org/content/cli/deployments.md

  *  `-i, --inputs TEXT` -
                         Inputs for the deployment (Can be provided as wildcard-based paths (`*.yaml`, `/my_inputs/`,
-                        etc..) to YAML files, a JSON string or as `key1=value1;key2=value2`).
+                        etc.) to YAML files, a JSON string or as `key1=value1;key2=value2`).
 This argument can
                         be used multiple times.
 *  `-n, --blueprint-filename TEXT` -